Kelvin Gastelum: Back to Middleweight

+Replacing Kyle Daukaus, Gastelum faced Vicente Luque on April 11, 2026, at UFC 327.
+He lost the fight via a anaconda choke submission in the first round.

+Gastelum was scheduled to face Yousri Belgaroui on September 12, 2026 at UFC Fight Night 288.
+However, Gastelum pulled out on August 13 and was replaced by Djorden Santos.

 Fighting style

 Gastelum is known for his compact southpaw boxing style, blending quick hand speed with forward pressure and durability.
 Despite often being the shorter fighter in his weight class, he uses head movement and tight combinations to close the distance and force exchanges in the pocket.
 He often relies on counter left hands and looping hooks during exchanges, and his ability to absorb shots and fire back has made him a dangerous opponent in back-and-forth fights.

 While primarily a striker, Gastelum has a strong wrestling background from his collegiate days and occasionally uses it to keep opponents guessing.
 However, he generally prefers to keep the fight standing, using sprawls and lateral movement rather than prolonged grappling sequences.
 His style has evolved over the years to emphasize explosiveness in short bursts, and he often thrives in chaotic exchanges where timing and toughness become deciding factors.